 Filling the talent gap with Canadian tech talent and highly-skilled professionals from overseas makes sense.
 Not only can it help American companies continue to accelerate innovation, but also protect intellectual property.

-The proximity of both nations will also help rapid travel between American cities and Canadian cities where the outsourcing partners are based.
+The proximity of both nations will also help rapid travel between American cities and Canadian cities where the software development outsourcing partners are based.
 Finally, the currency conversion rate is also highly favorable to U.S. companies (and that fact just can’t be ignored).